Musicology

 Entry requirements

 Normally a minimum II.1 honours degree in music is required.
-Applicants without this qualification may be requested to attend an interview.
+Applicants without this qualification will be requested to supply a short piece of sample writing on music and/or attend an interview.

 International applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.